UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-19-team02-hetergeneous-weak-learning.md

 | Scribbles + CLIP + WE     |**69.11**               |

 From the baseline results, we observe that scribbles perform the best and bounding boxes and image tags performing worse in that order.
 The poor performance of image tags match our expectation because they require the least annotation effort.
 Our mixed label annotations perform comparably to their homogeneous counterparts.
 As expected, each models trained on mixed labels are in the range of the models' performances trained on each of the homogeneous labels that they consist of.

 Our combined label consisting of scribbles and bounding boxes exceeds the performance of all homogeneous and mixed labels.
 This makes sense intuitively because combining weak labels results in higher quality annotation for network supervision.

 Finally, we observe that our word embedding loss and CLIP post-processing both improve the performance of homogeneous scribbles.
 In fact, the performances for each modification are roughly equivalent to the performance of the models trained on combined scribbles and bounding boxes.
 We note that the best performance is achieved when combining both the word embedding loss and CLIP post-processing procedure.
 This shows that the benefits of each language-domain modification may compound and may provide a more cost-effective performance boost than other annotation types.

 Below, we show two examples of our language-domain modifications to SPML's segmentation.
 Notice that for each example, the segmentation produced by homogeneous scribbles contain classes that do not belong to ground truth.
 When including the word embedding loss, we see a clear improvement for the example in the first row while the example in the second row completely removes the incorrect class prediction.
 Adding the CLIP post-processing completely remedies the incorrect class prediction in the first example while for the second example, the motorcycle rear-view mirror is better segmented.
 Overall, we observe excellent improvements when incorporating language-domain information to the vision task.
-Again, these results are exciting because there is virtually no annotation cost.
+Again, these results are exciting because there is virtually no additional annotation cost.

 ![OUTPUT]({{ '/assets/images/team02/model_output.png' | relative_url }})